 We are part of a group of librarian friends who have had an ongoing bookclub running for the last several years.
 Each “season” (we’re nerds) we pick a theme and each of us chooses a book within that theme for us all to read.
 Our current theme is “American Girl Readalikes”, in which we each pick an American Girl book and a book that can be connected to it, however tenuous as it may be.

 For this blog, we will post a joint review of each book we read for book club.
 We’ll also post the next book coming up in book club.
 So feel free to read along with us or use our book selections and questions in your own book club!

-Where Did We Get This Book: Audiobooks from the library!
+Where Did We Get This Book: The library!

 Book Club Questions

 - This book was one of the first children’s novels that had divorce as a main theme.
 Do you think that it holds up today?

 - What did you think of the adults in this novel?
 Did you find them realistic?

 - What were your thoughts on Val, Karen’s new friend and supposed divorce expert?